ndrewwm/svelteblog/src/lib/posts/llms-2025-part-2/+page.md

 ---
-title: How are we feeling about LLMs in 2025? (part 2)
+title: 'How are we feeling about LLMs? (part 2): waiting for (model) collapse'
 author: Andrew Moore
 date: '2025-09-01'
 slug: llms-2025-part-2